revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

 There are two kinds of memory used in Java:

 - **Stack memory** stores primitive types and the addresses of objects.
 - **Heap memory** stores the value of the object.

 </blockquote>
 </details>

 ---

-9. What is garbage collection?
+9.What is garbage collection?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)